Associative Transformer: Associative Transformer

-After writing information into the shared workspace, the learned priors can serve as attractors within associative memory.
-The objective is to reconstruct the current input patches towards more globally meaningful representations based on these attractors.
+After writing information from the input tokens into the explicit memory, the learned priors serve as attractors for a novel information retrieval component based on associative memory.
+The aim is to reconstruct the current input tokens towards more globally meaningful representations learned and stored in the explicit memory for enhanced token representations.
+The proposed architecture is an attractor network where a token converges to one of these attractors derived from the priors stored in the explicit memory, by decreasing its energy with respect to the explicit memory.

 \paragraph{Attractors}